matry/ts-cli/notes.md

 1. Create multiple versions of the same tokens, with different parameters passed in. this is what I'm calling a "render."
 2. Automatically generate a page or website that documents the tokens.
 This should include the expressions (calculations) that were used to create the tokens, along with their default values.
+3. Render different tokens at runtime, due to either environmental assertions on page load, or to changes in application state.